 - 48% of online shoppers go straight to a large eCommerce marketplace for their purchases

 - CompTIA research shows that 71% of companies reported increased usage of online marketplaces

 Technology continues to grow and be an integral part of our business landscape.

-    - Jobs in the tech industry are continually on the rise, reaching a new high in Q4 of 2021.
+- Jobs in the tech industry are continually on the rise, according to the CompTIA Tech Jobs Report

 - The top five categories for technology are

 - Emerging technologies

 Technology is everywhere, even when we go mobile with our cell phones and tablets.
 Here are some mobile technology statistics.

 - Statisa shows there will be 18.22 billion mobile devices in use by 2025